pyrethrum/webdriver/webdriver-precore/test/README.md

 ## Core Modules

-*For BiDi the modules the module structure looks like this*
+For BiDi the module structure for BiDi looks like this.

+For HTTP, the structure is the same, but for the use of an `HttpClient` module instead of a `Socket`.

 ```mermaid
 classDiagram
     class Protocol {